Borcey/ML-Feature_Selection/README.md

 - This repository is intended for research and educational purposes.
 - The pipeline is modular and can be extended with additional models or datasets.
+- This project is supported by TÜBİTAK 2209-A - Undergraduate Research Projects Support Program